hernancasta/robot/readme.txt

 ManualControlService:
 --------------------
-Service to control manually (using the XBox controller) the movement of the robot interfacing the XBox services with the RoboclawService.
+Service to control manually, using the XBox controller, the movement of the robot interfacing the XBox services with the RoboclawService.

 MappingService:
 --------------